Interested in moving to Japan? Here’s what you need to know:

 Japan: Quick Facts

-- Japan has a total population of 127.6 million people.
+- Japan has a population of approximately 125.9 million.

 - The Japanese live long lives: the average life expectancy is 86 years for women and 79 years for men.
 Has the highest centenarian (100 years old or more) rate in the world.
 Most reside in the Okinawa area – their excellent health is largely attributed to a healthy lifestyle and diet.

 - With the highest percentage of elders among all world populations mixed with low fertility rates, Japan is at risk of a rapid population decline.

 - The 60s, 70s and 80s were periods of strong economic growth (the “Japanese asset price bubble”) and brought Japan prosperity.
 Unfortunately, the country did not fare so well in the 90s (known as the “Lost Decade”).